History of Jamaica in Timeline

 In 1920, H. G. de Lisser began publishing the magazine Planters' Punch.

-1926: British Army's West India Regiment ends its service.
+1926: West India Regiment policing the empire

-1934: Strikes begin as part of the British West Indian labour unrest.
+1934: British West Indian labour unrest

-1938: Strike turns into a riot.
+1938: Strike turns into a riot

-1944: New House of Representatives established.
+1944: New House of Representatives established

 1951: Hurricane Charlie hits Jamaica